BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/DataNewSimple.md

 Notes:

+- Create a new data object by calling method `new` on the data class.
-- These values are passed to method `IssueLabel.new` in a hash that gives the names and values.
+- Pass the initial values in a hash of name/value pairs.
-- Note that the instantiated `IssueLabel` exists only here in the test, and not in the Github API itself.
+- (Note that the instantiated `IssueLabel` exists only here in the test, and not in the Github API itself.)

 ## Log